xellio/pxl/README.md

 ## Better than any other compression?
 No, probably not - But it looks good

+## Warning
+Encoding too lage files can freeze your computer

 ## Installation
 ```
 go get -u github.com/xellio/pxl